AlixPa/japanese-writing-practice/README.md

 make stop
 ```

-Stopping the application does not delete your configurations, audio files, or other data.
+Note: stopping the application does not delete your configurations, audio files, or other data.

 ## Features